mcitron/TDR/README.md

 I will write a bit more about the pull request later.
 In short, with a web browser, you need to go to your branch that your pushed and click `Pull request`, then follow the instructions on the web.

 **Note:** Please don't merge pull requests.
-Pull requests will be merged by Tai Sakuma after all comments have been addressed or no comments have been made after a while.
+All pull requests are currently merged by Tai Sakuma after all comments have been addressed or no comments have been made after a while.

+**Note:** We are planning to have a clearer review process for pull requests in the future.
+A discussion of establishing such a process is ongoing at https://github.com/CMSRA1/AlphaTrack/issues/52.

 ---